 Building Common Ground: Striving for Impeccable Allyship

 The world of Diversity, Equity, and Inclusion can feel like a vast old-growth forest in which one can easily find themselves lost.
-As they say, you can’t see the forest through the trees.
-The great thing about the Portland Means Progress initiative is that it’s definitively race-forward with its equity lens.
+As they say, “you can’t see the forest through the trees.”
+The great thing about Prosper Portland’s Portland Means Progress initiative is that it’s definitively race-forward with its equity lens.
 Therefore, so will this article be race-forward in its approach to navigating a challenging topic that pertains to race/culture-based discrepancies within our respective organizations.

 The foundation of a sustainable approach to producing equity within an organization is to build common ground.
 There are many avenues and talking points we could cover on how to establish common ground.
 Personally, I’m big into definitions and shared language, which leads to shared understanding.
-For instance, imagine when everyone uses the term ally, they collectively knew what it meant.
+For instance, imagine being in a room of 100+ people discussing allyship, with every single person operating from the same definition.
 Because let’s be honest, we all have our own interpretation of what an ally is and what allyship looks like.
 Today your organization can build common ground by having a shared understanding of what effective racial allyship consists of.

 A general definition of an ally is someone who bio/psycho/socially supports the uplift of others that are identified as being a part of a less privileged group in society.
 Once again, moving forward, this article will focus on racial allyship.